SFCo. provides complete custom framing service

 As much as the materials you use matter, true preservation framing is more about what you do with them.
 While I provide u.v.-filtering and anti-reflective glass and acrylic and use only acid and lignin-free matting and backing, it’s more important that I’m skilled in the proper handling of valuable artwork and employ contemporary preservation framing techniques.
 I am a Certified Picture Framer (C.P.F.) accredited by the Professional Picture Framer’s Association by passing a rigorous exam covering all aspects of caring for artwork including the selection of framing materials and the techniques needed for fully-reversible preservation framing.
 Since scientific knowledge and best practices are ever evolving, I stay up to date with recertification courses (latest in April of 2022) to make sure my knowledge is always current.
 Additionally, I know how to recognize damage that calls for conservation work and partner with professional conservators to address those problems for you.
 In summary, SFCo. provides personal and individualized attention, no-nonsense design, and framing of unsurpassed beauty, things I set out to offer when I built this frame-making studio unusual in the industry and unique in Southern Arizona.

 Frequently asked questions

 Who are my customers?

-We work directly for individuals like you who are looking for honest, made-to-last settings to protect, enhance and honor their most treasured pictures.
-Whether they’re artists, serious collectors or just individuals who simply appreciate the things they look at every day, our customers care deeply about the pictures they live with, and seek a refreshing alternative to conventional frame shops.
-People come to us because they appreciate, too, the art of the frame and how it reflects the care they feel for their pictures.
-They also understand that the connecting link the frame provides between the picture and the space it will hang in is critical to creating a unified and harmonious decor.
-While we’ve made a specialty of framing for the traditional Tucson home (Spanish Revival and Mid-Century Modern interiors), our versatility appeals to anyone who loves wood, fine craftsmanship, and harmonious design.
+I work directly for individuals like you who are looking for honest, made-to-last frames to protect, enhance and honor their most treasured pictures.
+Whether they’re artists, serious collectors or just individuals who simply appreciate the things they look at every day, my customers care deeply about the pictures they live with, and seek a refreshing alternative to conventional frame shops.
+People come to me because they appreciate, too, the art of the frame and how it reflects the care they feel for their pictures.
+Also, they understand that the connecting link the frame provides between the picture and the space it will hang in is critical to creating a unified and harmonious decor.
+While we’ve made a specialty of framing for the traditional Tucson home (Victorian, Spanish Revival and Mid-Century Modern interiors), our versatility appeals to anyone who loves wood, fine craftsmanship, and harmonious design.
 Read testimonials here…